n3twork5/xharvester/README.md

 - **5 Complete Security Modules**: Bluetooth, WiFi, Automotive, RF, and SCADA/ICS testing.

 ## Overview
 Moving beyond traditional web OSINT & exploitations, xharvester allows security researchers, red teams, and penetration testers to interact with the electromagnetic spectrum.
-It provides a structured approach to discovering, fingerprinting, exploiting and assessing the security posture of devices ranging from WiFi routers and Bluetooth peripherals to critical Industrial Control Systems (ICS),modern automotive vehicles and radio frequency(RF).
+It provides a structured approach to discovering, fingerprinting, exploiting and assessing the security posture of devices ranging from WiFi routers and Bluetooth peripherals to critical Industrial Control Systems (ICS), modern automotive vehicles and radio frequency(RF).

 ## ✨ Core Framework Features
 Unified Command & Control: A single Python-based interface to orchestrate a wide array of specialized hardware and software tools.